Truweb-Solutions/python-crud-app/README.md

    ```

 4. **Install dependencies**

-Create a requirements.txt file with the following content:
+Create a requirements.txt file with the following content

 ```
 Flask==3.0.3